|

 along the river quite a distance and explored the ice on the river.
 The

-ice was at least three feet
+river ice was at least three feet

 thick.
 There were a few holes in the ice and one could see the water rushing

-through the bottom of the holes three to. five feet below.
+through the bottom of the holes three to five feet below.
 Before the

-SPAN style="COLOR: #000000">Highway (from Fairbanks to
+Richardson Highway (from Fairbanks to

 Valdez) came into great use, the river was used as a truck highway in mid